SwiftExpat/FNC_JSON_Samples/Garage_Car_Collection/CompilerOptimization.md

 ## Compiler Optimization - Generics and FNC JSON

-When using generics, the PAS2JS compiler can optimize too agressively and produce errors in release mode, optimization is on by default, that are hard to debug.
-For me it is hard to debug because I expect the inherited structure to be available.
+When using generics, the PAS2JS compiler can optimize too agressively and produce errors in release mode.
+Optimization is controlled by the setting, 'Enable Optimization', in the compile options; default in release mode is true.
 Here is an approach to ensure that the PAS2JS compiler does not optimize when using FNC JSON for serialization.

 **Note** : Since this only occurs in release mode you should evaluate any unit tests and ensure they are run in release mode with optimization.